lbseale/odroid-fan/README.rst

  Odroid XU4 Fan Controller
 ===========================

-A hysteresis fan controller for the Odroid XU4.
+Hysteresis fan controller for the Odroid XU4.

 **This controller only works with the Odroid XU4, it is not designed for any other computer**